m-wojnar/reinforced-lib/docs/source/custom_extensions.rst

 #.
 Automatic initialization of agents - en extensions can provide default arguments that can be used to
    initialize an agent.
-For example, if we would like to create the ``wifi.ParticleFilter`` :ref:`agent <particle-filter_agent>` without using any extension, we would probably do it in the following way:
+For example, if we would like to create the ``wifi.ParticleFilter`` :ref:`agent <Particle Filter>` without using any extension, we would probably do it in the following way:

    .. code-block:: python